browserengineering/book/book/accessibility.md

 text within a web page.
 Implement this feature.
 A simple approach might be to binding it to `ctrl-f` and then interpreting subsequent keyboard input as the text to search for, and ended by pressing `esc`.
-Add an internal pseudo-class for the selected element.
-You don't need to implement matching text across multiple `InlineLayout` elements (in general, find-in-page and other [selection] APIs are quite complicated.
+Add an internal pseudo-class for the selected element so that it can be highlighted visually.
+You don't need to implement matching text across multiple `InlineLayout` elements (in general, find-in-page and other [selection] APIs are quite complicated).

 [selection]: https://developer.mozilla.org/en-US/docs/Web/API/Selection